Gojus1/Http-Https-Header-Checker/README.md

 - ✅ Clear and modern JavaFX GUI
 - ✅ Manual socket handling (no `HttpURLConnection` or third-party libraries)

----

-## 🖼️ Screenshot

-> Add a screenshot here if you'd like to show off the GUI!

----

 ## 🚀 How to Run

 ### 🔧 Requirements